 loud, echoing from bank to bank.
 Smaller junk ships, dinner cruise ships, and even boats with neon advertisements all mingled

 in the dark waters.

-Situated just below the Yangtze delta facing the East China Sea, Shanghai is the world’s
+just below the Yangtze delta facing the East China Sea, Shanghai

-Levitation Train the so called "Maglev".
-Magnets along the track’s entirety keep the large trains slightly elevated
+world's largest Magnetic Levitation Train the so called "Maglev".
+Magnets along the track’s entirety keep the large